jim-works/Wisphaven/README.md

 ## Contributing

 I am currently not looking for contributions, but I'm open to suggestions!
 Feel free to put ideas in the issues.

+## License
+GPL3 - See LICENSE.txt

+Recursia - a voxel adventure game.
+Copyright (C) 2023 James Moore

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+Contact:
+Email - jim4m80@gmail.com